Key takeaways

 Our guide to financial assistance for Medicare enrollees in California includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-Medicare in California: Resources for Medicare beneficiaries and their caregivers
+What additional resources are available for Medicare beneficiaries and their caregivers in California?

 Need help with Medicare enrollment in California, or have questions about Medicare eligibility in California?